farzadasgari/proadv/docs/statistics/spread.md

 # Variance Function

-Return the `variance` along the specified axis.
+Compute the `variance` along the specified axis of a 1D array.
 In this function:
 1. If the element of array is a string, it raises a TypeError.
 2. If the array is empty, it raises a ValueError.